Let me guess…

 - caffeine has been shown to aggravate and increase inflammation.

-Alcohol – Optimum liver function is essential for clearing out excess oestrogens which in turn helps to control endometriosis, as well as help your immune system firing on all cylinders.
+Alcohol – Optimum liver function is essential for clearing out excess estrogens which in turn helps to control endometriosis, as well as help your immune system fire on all cylinders.

 - Over-consumption of alcohol is best know causing liver damage where the liver swells with acute intoxication, sometimes painfully, and will show fatty infiltration and enlargement.